Wednesday, June 8, 2011

 Some of us narrow our exposure to serendipitous and challenging information by focusing our attention on Web sites and online communities that agree with us -- Democrats following Obama and Tea Party members following Palin.
 Eli Pariser argues that, even if we want to see challenging opinions, search engines send us biased results -- things we and our friends like.

-When I started this blog, the CubaNews moderator, Walter Lippman, read some early posts and attacked them.
+When I started this blog, the CubaNews moderator, Walter Lippmann, read some early posts and attacked them.
 I responded and also suggested that he read a report I had written earlier in the year.
-I had fruitful exchanges with some of his readers -- on the CubaNews list and in comments to blog posts.
+I had fruitful exchanges with some of the CubaNews readers and in comments to posts on this blog.

-Then someone sent me an email saying Lippman had censored his post to CubaNews.
-When I asked Lippman about that, he did not answer, and now he rejects my posts to CubaNews as well.
+Then someone sent me an email saying Lippmann had censored his post to CubaNews.
+When I asked Lippmann about that, he did not answer, and now he rejects my posts to CubaNews as well.
+He has sent me a few subsequent comments, and I have published them without hesitation.
 Critics of the Castro government accuse it of propagandizing and stifling free expression -- CubaNews' behavior lends support to that claim.

 No comments: